National Archives of Ireland: Public Record Office of Ireland

-The National Archives Act 1986
+National Archives Act 1986

-The State Paper Office and the Public Record Office continued to operate independently of each other until the National Archives Act 1986 (No. 11) merged both organizations into the National Archives of Ireland.
+Under the National Archives Act 1986, the State Paper Office and the Public Record Office were merged to form the National Archives of Ireland.
 The National Archives Act 1986 repealed the Public Records (Ireland) Act 1867, Public Records (Ireland) Act 1867 Amendment Act 1875, and the Parochial Records Act 1876 (39 & 40 Vict. c.
 58).
-The National Archives of Ireland were officially established on 1 June 1988.
+This came into operation on 1 June 1988.
 To give the archives a new and larger space, the Government assigned it a location at Bishop Street in Dublin in 1989.
 The former State Paper Office was packed and moved out of their previous location at the Record Tower in Dublin Castle in August 1991, and in 1992 the Public Record Office, now the National Archives of Ireland, moved from the Four Courts to their location on Bishop Street in September 1992.

 Under the National Archives Act 1986, government departments and their agencies were ordered to transfer any records that were thirty years old or over to the archives, where they could be viewed by the public.
 Records that have not been permitted for public inspection for over thirty years must be reviewed at least every five years following to see if they can be released for public viewing.
-The NAA of 1986 also established the National Archives Advisory Council and Director of the archives to oversee matters affecting the archives and advise the Taoiseach on any concerns relating to the archives.
+The Act also established the National Archives Advisory Council and Director of the archives to oversee matters affecting the archives and advise the Taoiseach on any concerns relating to the archives.